zycbobby/tile38/README.md

 "$16 get fleet truck1\r\n"
 ```

-The server responds will always respond in JSON, and will include the top level member `ok`.
+The server will always respond in JSON, and will include the top level member `ok`.
 When `ok` is `false` there will also be an accompanied `err` member describing the problem.
 In nearly every response there will also be an `elapsed` member that is the duration of time that it took to process the request on the server.
 For more information on this string please refer to the [time.Duration](https://golang.org/pkg/time/#Duration) Go documentation.

 So the response message:
 ```json